VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: CONCLUSION

 The practical implications extend beyond the specific threat models tested here.
 Any organisation that outsources privacy-sensitive data transformations faces the same verification gap: the inability to confirm, after the fact, that the contracted algorithm was faithfully executed.
 VeriX-Anon provides a concrete, sub-second audit mechanism that requires only a fraction of the computational resources needed for re-execution ($O(n/k) + O(1)$ vs. $O(n \log n)$).
 In other words, for a dataset of one million entries at $k = 5$, this equates to 0.788\,s of client-side computation versus rebuilding the decision tree from scratch.

 The limitations point to specific next steps.
-The XAI layer's failure on the Diabetes 89/11 split, the one scenario VeriX-Anon missed entirely, makes the case for per-feature adaptive thresholds.
-The low sentinel counts on imbalanced datasets (4 for Diabetes, 13 for Bank Marketing, with evasion probability up to 0.52) call for boundary-aware injection strategies that widen the probability band when boundary candidates are scarce.
+The Nomao miss, where the honest and adversarial SHAP distributions are inverted, makes the case for a utility-based fingerprint that reads the held-out F1 gap directly rather than a distribution shift.
+The low sentinel counts on imbalanced datasets (4 for Diabetes, 13 for Bank Marketing, with evasion probability up to 0.82) call for boundary-aware injection strategies that widen the probability band when boundary candidates are scarce.
 Extending the framework to multi-class targets, regression tasks, and streaming data would make it more applicable to the full range of outsourced analytics tasks.
 Finally, testing the framework against a real-world cloud provider under contractually agreed upon SLA constraints is the ultimate validation.